iustin/pylibacl/README.rst

 implements the POSIX.1e draft, pylibacl can be used.
 I heard that Solaris does, but I can't test it.

-- Python 2.7 or newer
+- Python 2.7 or newer.
-- operating system:
+- Operating system:
-    - Linux, kernel v2.4 or newer, and the libacl library and development packages (all modern distributions should have this, under various names); also the file-systems you use must have ACLs turned on, either as a compile or mount option
+    - Linux, kernel v2.4 or newer, and the libacl library and development packages (all modern distributions should have this, under various names); also the file-systems you use must have ACLs turned on, either as a compile or mount option.
-    - FreeBSD 7.0 or newer
+    - FreeBSD 7.0 or newer.
+- The sphinx python module, for your python version, if building the documentation.

+Note: to build from source, by default, Python 3 is needed.
+It can still be built with Python 2, by calling `make PYTHON=python2`.

 License
 -------